 A 50%-50% situation.
-The expression coin flip refers to a coin (corner).
-If someone tosses a coin in the air and asks you if the coin fell on a coin flip and hides the result, you will have a 50% chance of getting the correct answer.
-This is the metaphor often used to talk about a game with a 50% chance of success or to talk about an all in with 50% equity preflop.
+The term coin flip refers to a coin.
+If someone tosses a coin in the air and asks you if the coin came up heads or tails and hides the result, you have a 50% chance of getting the right answer.
+This is the metaphor that is often used to refer to a game that has a 50% chance of success or to refer to an all in with 50% preflop equity.

-If a player is talking about an coin flip, he will often want to talk about a hand that went all-in preflop with 50% equity.
-The classic example of an coin flip is when a player calls an all in with AK and his opponent has a pair.
-If we want to be picky, we will say that the equity of the hands is not exactly 50%-50%, but that is what is meant by coin flip.
-Both hands will have roughly 50% equity each.
-Sometimes you won't have a choice to take corners flip.
-Imagine you're in a tournament and you have a small mat, say 5 blinds.
-The players have all folded down to the small blind that pushes all in (once again).
+If a player is talking about a corner flip, he will often mean a hand that was all-in preflop with 50% equity.
+The classic example of a corner flip is when a player calls all in with AK and his opponent has a pair.
+If we want to be picky, we would say that the equity of the hands is not exactly 50%-50%, but that is what is meant by a corner flip.
+The two hands will have roughly 50% equity each.
+Sometimes you won't have the choice to take corner flips.
+Imagine you are in a tournament and you have a small stack, say 5 blinds.
+The players have all folded until the small blind pushes all in (again).
 You look at your cards and find a pair of 5's.
 Your opponent will almost always have 2 cards higher than your 5 for a 50% equity.
-You will then say that you picked a flip to collect chips.
+You will then say that you took a flip to amass chips.